nielsmh/escsitoolbox/README.md

 Make sure you have installed an appropriate ASPI driver for DOS in your `config.sys` file.
 The driver to use depends on your SCSI host adapter.
 Note that some driver versions are known to cause problems currently.
 Please report any you discover as bugs.

+The DOS version also appears to work in MS-DOS Prompt under Windows 9x/Me, where Windows will provide ASPI services instead of using a real-mode DOS driver.

 Copy the `SCSITB.EXE` file to your computer with the emulated SCSI device installed.
 Ideally, place it in a directory on your PATH, for easy access.